awsdocs/amazon-ec2-user-guide/doc_source/ec2-byoip.md

 ## Provision the Address Range for use with AWS<a name="byoip-provision"></a>

 When you provision an address range for use with AWS, you are confirming that you own the address range and authorizing Amazon to advertise it\.
-We will also verify that you own the address range\.
+We also verify that you own the address range\.

-Use the following [provision\-byoip\-cidr](https://docs.aws.amazon.com/cli/latest/reference/ec2/provision-byoip-cidr.html) command to provision the address range\.
-The message in the `--cidr-authorization-context` parameter is the signed message that you created in the previous section\.
+To provision the address range, use the following [provision\-byoip\-cidr](https://docs.aws.amazon.com/cli/latest/reference/ec2/provision-byoip-cidr.html) command\.
+The message in the `--cidr-authorization-context` parameter is the signed message that you created in the previous section, not the ROA message\.

 ```
 aws ec2 provision-byoip-cidr --cidr address-range --cidr-authorization-context Message="message",Signature="signature"